Graduate Course Catalog 2015-2016

 The Department of Chemistry offers programs leading to the doctor of philosophy and the master of science degrees in the areas of organic, inorganic, physical, and analytical chemistry.
 The department also offers a Ph.D. in chemistry option in chemistry education.

 Admission to the master of science and the doctor of philosophy degrees is based upon a strong undergraduate record and requires satisfactory work in the usual undergraduate courses in inorganic chemistry, analytical chemistry, organic chemistry, and physical chemistry, as well as the normal supporting courses in mathematics and physics.
 Applicants are to submit GRE scores as a part of their admission application.
 Entering graduate students are expected to take proficiency examinations in chemistry to ensure they begin their graduate work at the appropriate level.
-These examinations will be offered the week prior to the opening of the fall semester during the Department of Chemistry's graduate student orientation week.
+These examinations will be offered the week prior to the opening of the Fall semester during the Department of Chemistry's graduate student orientation week.

 M.S.
 Degree Requirements

 The master's degree requires completion of coursework appropriate to the student's field of study and the completion of a research problem presented in the form of a thesis (6-10 cr.).
 A minimum of 30 credit hours is required to earn the degree.
+Of the 20+ course credits, at least 8 credit hours must be in courses numbered 900 or above.

 Ph.D.
 Degree Requirements